thewca/wca-regulations/wca-regulations_2012.md

     - B4c3) If the judge and competitor agree beforehand, the competitor may choose to place the puzzle behind a suitable object himself (e.g. a music stand, the surface of the table) while solving.
     - B4d) The competitor must not look at the puzzle at any point during the solve.
 Penalty: disqualification of the attempt.
     - B4e) Until he applies the first move to the puzzle, the competitor may remove and don the blindfold at will.
-- B5) Ending the solve
+- B5) Ending the solve:
     - B5a) When using the Stackmat, the competitor ends the solve by releasing the puzzle and then stopping the timer.
     - B5b) When using a stopwatch, the competitor ends the solve by placing the puzzle back onto the surface and notifying the judge that the solve has ended.
 At that moment, the judge stops the timer.
-    - B5c) The competitor may remove the blindfold before he stops the timer; he must not apply any moves to the puzzle after the blindfold is removed.
+    - B5c) The competitor may remove the blindfold before he stops the timer.
+He must not apply any moves to the puzzle after the blindfold is removed.
 Penalty: disqualification of the attempt.

 ## Article C: One-handed Solving